Faucet Replacement Cost: What You'll Pay in 2026

 Get matched with companies for your specific needs

-Replacing a faucet is one of the most common home plumbing jobs — but the cost can vary dramatically depending on where it is, what you're installing, and who's doing the work.
-Without knowing what to expect, it's easy to overpay or get caught off guard by hidden charges.
+Replacing a faucet is one of the most common home plumbing jobs, but the cost can vary dramatically depending on where it lives, what you're installing, and who's doing the work.
+Without knowing what to expect in 2026, it's easy to overpay or get caught off guard by hidden charges like new shutoff valves or countertop drilling.

-This guide breaks down faucet replacement costs for every location in your home, explains the labor and material split, and walks you through the DIY vs. professional decision.
+This guide breaks down the latest faucet replacement costs for every location in your home, explains the labor and materials split, and walks you through the DIY vs. professional decision.
 By the end, you'll know exactly what to budget, what to ask your plumber, and how to pick a faucet that won't need replacing again anytime soon.

 Key Pinch Points